For better or worse, life requires money.

 The above points should help mitigate some of the stresses you’ll likely encounter with money, but as the famous Motown song says: “The best things in life are free, but you can give them to the birds and bees, I want money.”
 If money is what you want then here are some additional thoughts.

 - Money is abundant.
-Trillions of it are transacted every single day.
+Billions of it are transacted every single day.
 Just look around you – it’s everywhere.

 - Time is scarce.
 To make lots of money decouple your time from its acquisition.
 Wherever possible avoid trading time for money.
 It’s a terrible trade.
 If you have to make this trade, first find out where the flow of money is high and make your exchange there.